Three months before he was assassinated in 1947, Gandhi gave his grandson a list of seven social sins:

 “When grandfather stood up, he refused to use any kind of violence – physical or verbal or emotional. … (T)he fine line dividing a movement based on nonviolence from one filled with anger boils down to respect.
 Respect for the differences others have while embracing the common humanity everyone shares, whether oppressor or the oppressed.”

 Arun went on to say that we need to teach our children to go beyond tolerating diversity and to respect it.
-I think, instead, that our “children” are teaching us.
+I think, instead, that our “children”, the next generation, are teaching us.

 And what does this have to do with WINN?
 The lesson over and over again is that when we become aware at higher states of consciousness or we have psi experiences, we know that we all are one and we choose to avoid the sins on this list.